 Warehouse management is the most important part of logistics operations.
 Your order fulfillment depends on how you manage your warehouse.
 If you keep it disorganized, then there’ll be consequences you’ll have to face such as inventory loss and shipping delays.
-You can easily prevent those situations by implementing good warehouse management tactics.
+You can easily prevent those situations by implementing good warehouse management system.
 Here are seven warehouse management practices you can apply to improve your inventory control and eventually speed up your shipping process.